Store

 7. Ginkgo Biloba

 Ginkgo biloba has a long, colorful history.
-It is the oldest tree on Earth, with fossils showing it to be more than 200 million years old.
-In fact, it is that last survivor of an ancient family of trees.
+It is the oldest tree on Earth, with fossils showing more than 200 million years old.
+It is the last survivor of an ancient family of trees.

-Research into ginkgo's effects on humans shows that it speeds up the flow of blood and oxygen through the body and brain.
+Research into ginkgo's effects on humans shows that it speeds up blood and oxygen flow through the body and brain.
 It increases the manufacture of adenosine triphosphate (ATP), which is sometimes described as the "universal energy molecule."
-Additionally, ginkgo keeps the brain arteries from clogging up with blood platelets by keeping the arteries flexible so that the platelets don't collect together on the artery walls.
+Additionally, ginkgo keeps the brain arteries from clogging up with blood platelets by keeping the arteries flexible so the platelets don't collect together on the artery walls.
 It helps the nerve cells transmit signals from one to another.
-Ginkgo is a vasodilator, which means it dilates the blood vessels, especially tiny capillaries.
-This increased circulation helps protect the nerves from the damage that can result from a reduced supply of blood and oxygen, as often occurs with age.
+Ginkgo is a vasodilator that dilates the blood vessels, especially tiny capillaries.
+This increased circulation helps protect the nerves from the damage resulting from a reduced supply of blood and oxygen, as often occurs with age.
 Promotion of circulation to the skin enhances nutrients delivered to the cells.

 8. Ginseng

-Used for thousands of years in Asia as a longevity tonic, ginseng's dermatological properties include its use as remedy for boils, bruises, sores, and swelling.
+For thousands of years in Asia, ginseng has been used as a longevity tonic.
+Its dermatological properties include its use as a remedy for boils, bruises, sores, and swelling.
 Ginseng is a root.
-The active components are called ginsenosides and are reported to be responsible for the revitalization and reactivation of epidermal cells.
+The active components are called ginsenosides, which are reported to be responsible for revitalizing and reactivating epidermal cells.
 Important constituents include saponins, mucin, and vitamin B.

 9. Vitamin C (to prevent oxidative damage)

-Vitamin C serum can also reverse aging skinVitamin C is a water soluble vitamin that is a potent anti-oxidant.
+Vitamin C serum can also reverse aging skinVitamin C is a water-soluble vitamin that is a potent antioxidant.
 Vitamin C serum - a form of vitamin that can be absorbed by skin cells - is an important ingredient.
-Topical vitamin C is capable of controlling inflammatory responses associated with UV exposure, which is seen as the cause of damage that eventually leads to wrinkling and skin cancer.
+Topical vitamin C can control inflammatory responses associated with UV exposure, which is seen as the cause of damage that eventually leads to wrinkling and skin cancer.
 It also acts as an antioxidant and promotes collagen synthesis.

 10. Tocopherol (Vitamin E)

-A natural form of Vitamin E, tocopherol acts as an antioxidant to reduce free radical damage released from pollution, stress, and modern day diet.
-It is very effective in combating the lipid peroxidation effect of sun damage and environmental pollution.
-Vitamin E, together with green tea and chamomile, are also popular soothing ingredients used to assuage the effects of acid-induced exfoliation.
+A natural form of Vitamin E, tocopherol is an antioxidant that reduces free radical damage released from pollution and stress, and it is used in modern-day diets.
+It effectively combat the lipid peroxidation effect of sun damage and environmental pollution.
+Vitamin E green tea and chamomile are popular soothing ingredients used to assuage the effects of acid-induced exfoliation.

 11. Alpha Hydroxyl Acid (AHA)